 GENERIC NAME: carvedilol

-PRESCRIBED FOR: Carvedilol is used by itself or with a diuretic ("water-pill") to control high blood pressure.
+PRESCRIBED FOR: Carvedilol is used alone or with a diuretic ("water-pill") to control high blood pressure (hypertension).
 Carvedilol also may be used in combination with other drugs to manage mild or moderate congestive heart failure.
+It is also used for treating people who develop heart failure after a heart attack.
 When combined with other treatments for heart disease among patients with recent heart attacks, carvedilol can reduce the risk of a second heart attack by 40% and increase survival among patients with congestive heart failure.

 Report Problems to the Food and Drug Administration